citycoins/governance/ccips/ccip-000/ccip-000-citycoins-improvement-proposal-process.md

 **Reference Implementations**

 This section shall include one or more references to one or more production-quality implementations of the CCIP, if applicable.
 This section is only informative — the CCIP ratification process is independent of any engineering processes (or other processes) that would be followed to produce implementations.
 If a particular implementation process is desired, then a detailed description of the process must be included in the Activation section.
 This section may be updated after a CCIP is ratified in order to include an up-to-date listing of any implementations or embodiments of the CCIP.

+**Footnotes**

+This section contains all of the markdown-formatted footnotes, which are preferred to using inline links for external references.

 Additional sections may be included as appropriate.